-The consultation fee allows you to reserve time with Dr. Jugenburg, to have a one on one chat with him and to get his expert opinion.
+The consultation fee allows you to reserve time with our consult expert, to have a one on one chat and get our expert opinion.
 If you choose to book a cosmetic surgery procedure with us, the fee will go towards the cost of your surgery.
 If you decide not to proceed, we donate the money to Breast Cancer Research.

 In order to properly prepare for your procedure, we require that all forms, consents, bloodwork (if required) and payments are due no later than two weeks before the surgery.
 If we are unable to obtain all the required information and payment by this time, we will be forced to reschedule you to a later date.
 A rescheduling fee of $500 will apply.

 Everybody is physically unique.
 For the safest, most aesthetically pleasing results, cosmetic surgery treatments must be tailored specifically to each individual patient.
-To receive personalized advice for your body, it is therefore important that you schedule a consultation with Dr. Jugenburg.
-During your consultation, Dr. Jugenburg will asses your concerns, medical needs and health, before recommending the best approach to meet your goals.
+To receive personalized advice for your body, it is therefore important that you schedule a consultation with our Consult Expert.
+During your consultation, we will asses your concerns, medical needs and health, before recommending the best approach to meet your goals.

 The best candidates are people who are in good overall health and non-smokers.
 Good candidates must also have all the information, fully understand what the surgery involves and its limitations, and have a realistic expectation.
 Each procedure is designed to address specific cosmetic needs; in order to determine whether you are a suitable candidate for any particular procedure, you will need to be assessed by Dr. Jugenburg.